santhoshsat/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Algorithm
 1. Start the program
-2.Import the python library pandas
+2. Import the python library pandas
-3.Read the dataset of Placement_Data
+3. Read the dataset of Placement_Data
-4.Copy the dataset in data1
+4. Copy the dataset in data1
-5.Remove the columns which have null values using drop() 6.Import the LabelEncoder for preprocessing of the dataset 7.Assign x and y as status column values
+5. Remove the columns which have null values using drop()
+6. Import the LabelEncoder for preprocessing of the dataset
+7. Assign x and y as status column values
-8.From sklearn library select the model to perform Logistic Regression 9.Print the accuracy , confusion matrix and classification report of the dataset 10.Stop the program
+8. From sklearn library select the model to perform Logistic Regression
+9. Print the accuracy , confusion matrix and classification report of the dataset
+10. Stop the program

 ## Program:
 ```